OnionIoT/documentation/docs/bootloader/activating-bootloader.md

 However, autoboot can be stopped so the device remains in the bootloader and opens the bootloader command line.
 This gives the user access to low level system tools to change settings, flash new firwmare, and more.

+*Access to the Omega's serial command line is required to use the bootloader.*

 ## How to Activate the Bootloader Command Line

 **By default, the reset button (connected to the FW_RST/GPIO38 pin) controls the autoboot behaviour.** If the reset is asserted, autoboot will be stopped.